jessemonroy650/Plugin-Popup-Fade-UI/README.md

 This function takes four (4) parameters - three (3) as a JSON, and one other.

 - message - This takes the same parameters as `message()`.
-It update the message in the message box, but first waits for `minShowTime` to elapse to zero (0). `minShowTime` was previously set.
+It update the message in the 'message box', but first waits for `minShowTime` to elapse to zero (0). `minShowTime` was previously set.

 - timeout - The time to wait before starting the "fade out".

+This function calls `popup.message()` and `popup.toggle()`, but with the rules described below.

 **Rules of operation**

 - If `minShowTime` equals zero (0), it immediately changes the "message" and and starts the "fade out" after `timeout`.
 - If `minShowTime` is greater than zero (0), it queues the "message" and "fade out".
-- If there is no "message", it does not update the screen.
+- If there is no "message", it does not update the 'message box'.
 - If there is no `timeout`, then it starts the "fade out" with the `timeout` delay.

 ### How It Works ###